 751 S. Bascom Ave, San Jose, CA 95128

-NSPW is an annual event lasting one week in the United States to bring awareness to suicides and suicide prevention.
-This year’s theme will be “Suicide Prevention: One World Connected,” and will focus on increasing awareness that suicide preventable premature death around the world.
-During NSPW, World Suicide Prevention Day will be on Wednesday September 10th.
+NSPW is an annual event during Suicide Prevention Week to bring awareness to suicides and suicide prevention.
+This year’s theme was “Suicide Prevention: One World Connected,” and focused on increasing awareness that suicide preventable premature death around the world.
+World Suicide Prevention Day was Wednesday September 10th.